abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/7-Web-UX-Design.md

   - Don't use more than `75` characters per line.
     ![Lines](./img/typography-5.png)
+    - fortunately, CSS has a build-in unit for this: `ch` (character width)
   - For normal text, use `1.5` line-height.
   - For headings, use `2` line-height.